Taeyoung96/VINS-Mono-docker-tutorial/README.md

 There is a dockerfile on the original repository, but the explanation is unfriendly for beginners.

-I make my own toturial video, just follow it line by line.
+I make my own tutorial video, just follow it line by line.

 ## Requirements
 - [docker](https://www.docker.com/)